 Don’t compare yourself to competitors.
 They’re here to help.

 It’s hard not to compare yourself to others.
 Whether it’s comparing yourself to your friends surfing in Bali while you’re sitting at your desk.
 Or comparing your startup with another competitor.
-Competition can drive innovation but it can also hinder it.
+Wherever you go, there is someone who will probably be slighter better than you.
+But maybe that isn’t such a bad thing.

 Unless you are in a very specific niche, you will likely have some form of a direct or indirect competitor.
 An entity which could potentially replace you and what you are doing – especially in fast-paced tech environments and competitive markets.
 And when your competitors have bigger budgets, fancy marketing strategies, a better website and a CEO who can bench press more than you, it can be disheartening.
 But when you start focusing on what your competitors are doing, you lose sight of what is really important, your customers, your product and your service.